BrianDeWitt/DotOrgSite/README.md

 + [ ] Add link to [Amazon Books Wishlist]()

 ## Decisions to Make
++ [ ] should I use Github's Issues for these tasks?
 + [ ] figure out new layout for intro block at top of page
 + [ ] is the version of ZURB Foundation ok?
 + should I link to Instapaper articles/list/feed?